School of Business

 - Successfully completed, or be currently enrolled at the University of Connecticut in:

-Course List Course Title Credits ENGL 1007 Seminar and Studio in Writing and Multimodal Composition 4 or ENGL 1010 Seminar in Academic Writing or ENGL 1011 Seminar in Writing through Literature ACCT 2001 Principles of Financial Accounting 3 MATH 1070Q
+Course List Course Title Credits ENGL 1007 Seminar and Studio in Writing and Multimodal Composition 4 or ENGL 1010 Seminar in Academic Writing or ENGL 1011 Seminar in Writing through Literature ACCT 2001 Principles of Financial Accounting 3 Select one of the following: 3 The Process of Communication Principles of Public Speaking MATH 1070Q

 & MATH 1071QMathematics for Business and Economics

-and Calculus for Business and Economics6 STAT 1000Q Introduction to Statistics I 4 or STAT 1100Q Elementary Concepts of Statistics Select one of the following: 4-6 Principles of Microeconomics
+and Calculus for Business and Economics6 STAT 1000Q Introduction to Statistics I 4 or STAT 1100Q Elementary Concepts of Statistics ECON 1201

-- Made substantial progress toward completing first year-sophomore, 1000-2000 level requirements;
+- Made substantial progress toward completing first and second-year, (1000-2000 level) requirements;

 - Be a currently enrolled undergraduate student at the University of Connecticut.